satiyam/data_engineering_zoomcamp_2025_vksatiyam/Project/README.md

    The above is the .whl file of the VADER sentiment analysis library extracted through tar extractor and zipped to a zipped folder.

    ![image](https://github.com/user-attachments/assets/e8a24058-f755-43a8-a86f-5044f0fdf331)

    The above is the main python script to run the Pyspark transformations as well as perform predictions using the VADER sentiment analysis library.

+Note: You do not need to run the dataprocs cluster at this stage - that will be taken care of by the kestra orchestrator.

 #### Creating the kestra workflow